ezsystems/ezpublish-legacy/README.md

 Branch Info
 ===========
+This branch is only available to eZ Publish Platform Enterprise Edition (EE) subscribers.
-This branch is not maintained, go to http://ez.no for information on how to obtain a subscription of stable updates.
+Go to [ez.no](http://ez.no/Products/Compare-Versions "eZ Publish editions comparison page") for more information on how to get a subscription for stable EE versions.